 Michael Brown, Chief Executive Officer & Co-Founder

-Mr. Brown is a graduate of Harvard College and Harvard Law School, where he served as an editor of the Harvard Law Review.
-Prior to starting City Year, Mr. Brown served as a legislative assistant to then Congressman Leon Panetta and as a clerk for Federal Judge Stephen Breyer.
+Michael is a graduate of Harvard College and Harvard Law School, where he served as an editor of the Harvard Law Review.
+Prior to co-founding City Year, Michael served as a legislative assistant to then Congressman Leon Panetta and as a clerk for Federal Judge Stephen Breyer.

 Follow Michael on Twitter

 National Service or Bust, a report by Michael Brown developed for the 2006 Gathering of Leaders conference at the request of New Profit, Inc, examines how action tanking concepts have shaped City Year's organizational development.